Waheed Muzhda

-Waheed Muzdha (1953 – 20 November 2019) was a senior Afghan political analyst, writer and a peace activist.
+Ahmad Waheed Mozhdah (1953 – 20 November 2019) was a senior Afghan political analyst, writer and a peace activist.
 He was also a poet and wrote several anti-Soviet poetry during the Soviet Afghan war.
 He was widely cited by various international newspapers for his views on Afghan conflict.
 During his career, Muzhda criticized both the Taliban and the Afghan government.
 Muzhda was praised as a probing intellectual by many journalists and scholars.
 He was assassinated on 20 November 2019 in Kabul.
 Several political observers and experts believe that Muzhda was assassinated for his views by pro-government groups as 'a part of campaign to silence people with different views'.
 Previously, he was reported to have been arrested by Afghan intelligence agency NDS.

 His death drew widespread condemnation from prominent Afghan officials with many describing his death as a loss for Afghan nation.
 Former Afghan President, Hamid Karzai, termed his death as an attack on freedom of speech in Afghanistan.